Skip to main content

 What Is Customer Effort Score (CES)?

 Ease of completing a task or resolving an issue.
+CES was developed by Gartner (formerly CEB) based on research published in Harvard Business Review, which found that reducing customer effort is a stronger predictor of loyalty than exceeding expectations.
 This is one of the core metrics in the referral metrics category and is essential for any product team serious about data-driven decision making.

 Customer Effort Score (CES) measures the organic growth potential of your product.
 Referral and word-of-mouth metrics are powerful because they represent growth that does not require proportional increases in marketing spend.